 There are around 70 different gall wasps of oak in Britain.
 Different species of gall wasp develop inside distinctive galls affecting various structures on the tree.
 Oak gall wasps have complex life cycles, with alternating generations that are either sexual with males and females, or asexual with females only.
-The two generations often produce different types of gall on different parts of the tree, and in some species the two generations alternate between native and non-native species of oak.
+The two generations often produce different types of gall on different parts of the tree, and in some species the generations alternate between native and non-native species of oak.

-The appearance of galls on an oak tree can cause alarm and some, such as the spangle and silk button galls might be mistaken for pests such as scale insects.
-Gall wasps however, cause no long term ill effects to oak trees and are part of the biodiversity a healthy tree supports.
-Gall wasps that attack the acorns can substantially reduce the acorn crop in some years, which may have consequences for pigeons, jays, squirrels and other rodents that eat acorns during the winter.
-The future of oak trees is not threatened by galls wasps as there are years when acorn gall wasps are scarce and plenty of acorns are produced.
+The appearance of galls on an oak tree are harmless although they can cause alarm and some, such as the spangle and silk button galls might be mistaken for other insects such as scale insects.
+Gall wasps cause no long term ill effects to oak trees and are part of the biodiversity a healthy tree supports.
+Gall wasps that alter acorn growth can substantially reduce the acorn crop in some years, however, the future of oak trees is not threatened as there are years when acorn gall wasps are scarce and plenty of acorns are produced.

 Some commonly encountered oak gall wasps include -

 Oak apple gall wasp (Biorhiza pallida) causes flattened rounded galls up to 40mm in diameter to develop on twigs in spring.
 The galls have a spongy texture and are brownish white, tinged with pink.
 Males and females emerge in mid summer and eggs are laid on oak roots.
 The next (asexual) generation produces marble-like galls on the roots, from which females emerge in late winter to lay eggs in buds on the twigs.